 Wracking Relic.
-The holy nova and exorcism spells cost one less mana point
+The holy nova and exorcism spells cost 2 less mana point.

 Royal Sword of Stormwind

 Weapon (greatsword), epic (requires attunement)

 You gain +3 to attack and damage rolls made with this magic weapon.

 Once attuned to this greatsword, you may gain the Inspiring Leader feat (regardless of your actual Charisma score).
 A creature can benefit from the temporary hit points granted by this feat twice before a short rest.